Phoenix Rises: New Challenges to Old Federal Agency Regulations

 What the Corner Post Ruling Means for U.S. Businesses

 The United States Supreme Court issued a momentous decision on the final day of its 2024 term, potentially revitalizing challenges to old federal government agency regulations.
 In Corner Post, Inc. v.
-Board of Governors of the Federal Reserve System, No. 22–1008 (released July 1, 2024), the Court ruled that the statute of limitations period under the Administrative Practices Act begins when a claim by a plaintiff first accrues, not when the regulation became final.
+Board of Governors of the Federal Reserve System, No. 22–1008 (released July 1, 2024), the Court ruled that the statute of limitations period under the Administrative Procedure Act begins when a claim by a plaintiff first accrues, not when the regulation became final.
 This interpretation substantially changes challenges to federal agency regulations.

 The Origin of the Challenge

 In Corner Post, a truck stop in North Dakota challenged a 2011 Federal Reserve Board regulation that set the maximum interchange fee that payment companies (such as Visa and Mastercard) could charge for debit card use.
 Corner Post began operations in 2018, approximately seven years after the enactment of the regulation.
-The company joined a suit brought under the Administrative Practice Act in 2021, alleging that the regulation was unlawful because it allowed payment networks to charge higher fees than the statute permits.
+The company joined a suit brought under the Administrative Procedure Act in 2021, alleging that the regulation was unlawful because it allowed payment networks to charge higher fees than the statute permits.
 The district court dismissed the suit as being past the applicable six-year statute of limitations of 28 U.S.C. §2401(a), a decision later affirmed by the 8th Circuit Court of Appeals.

 Supreme Court's Reversal